 9. What is a 100-year flood?

-FEMA regulates to a level of a flood that has a one percent chance of happening each and every year.
-Those are the flood areas shown as “A” zones on our flood maps.
-Statistically such a flood can happen more often than once every 100 years.
+FEMA regulates a level of flood that has a one percent (1%) chance of happening each and every year.
+Those are the flood areas shown as “A, AE, AH” zones on our flood maps.
+Statistically, such a flood can happen more often than once every 100 years.
 Terms used now are ‘base flood’ or ‘one percent (1%) annual chance flood’.

 10. What is an A-zone?

 FEMA’s FIRM maps show different flood zone areas on them.
-Numbered A zones have been studied and base flood elevations are determined.
-There are AE zones.
-AH and AO zones involve shallow flooding areas.
-B zones have only a 0.2 % annual chance of flooding.
-Zone C is the safest area of all.
-Some of our A zones have never been properly studied.
-Base flood elevations have not been determined for those unnumbered A zones.
+AE zones have been studied, and base flood elevations are determined.
+AH, zones involve shallow flooding areas.
+X zones have only a 0.2 % annual chance of flooding.
+Some of our A zones have not been studied fully, and Base flood elevations have not been determined.

 What you should know